How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 It says nothing about one session per request.
 That contract is yours to enforce.

-The bug only appeared under load.
+The bug only showed up under load.
 On the local dev server with Flask's single-threaded

-built-in server, each request got a fresh session because the process restarted on each
+built-in server, each request got a fresh session because debug mode restarted the process

-call in debug mode.
-In our staging environment — a single Gunicorn worker with no
+on every call.
+In staging we ran a single Gunicorn worker with no threads, so the same

-threads — the single worker was reused, but the timing rarely caused symptoms we
+worker was reused but the timing rarely produced symptoms we noticed.
+Production had four

-noticed.
-In production with four concurrent threads per worker, one thread would handle
+concurrent threads per worker.
+One thread would handle the PUT /employees/42

-To reproduce locally, we wrote a script that sent two requests on the same thread in
+I wrote a forty-line script that sent two requests on the same thread in sequence.
+A

-sequence — first a write changing the email, then a read expecting the new email.
+write changing the email, then a read expecting the new email.
+Without

-Without Session.remove(), the read returned the old email 100% of the
+Session.remove(), the read returned the old email 100% of the time.
+With it,

-time.
-With it, the read always returned the updated value.
-Deterministic reproduction
+the read always returned the updated value.
+Deterministic repro.
+At that point I stopped

 from sqlalchemy import create_engine